StephenLi7/StephenLi7.github.io/README.md

 ## Built with Claude Code

-This site was built and iterated on using [Claude Code](https://claude.ai/code) — Anthropic's CLI for agentic coding.
-Claude Code handled everything from initial setup to feature development, mobile responsiveness, asset organization, and deployment configuration.
+I wanted to build a personal website as an opportunity to work with Claude Code in my personal life outside of work.
+Claude Code [Claude Code](https://claude.ai/code) handled feature development, mobile responsiveness, and deployment configuration off an initial site I had started on.